usaid-cs/yesterday-i-learned/random.md

 - Caps at the ends of bike handles are supposed to prevent them from making a human sausages when it hits any part of the body.
 - The [McCollough effect](https://en.wikipedia.org/wiki/McCollough_effect): look at a coloured pattern long enough and eventually colour will appear if you look at the same, yet B/W pattern somewhere else.
 - Those shelves at the end of grocery store aisles have a name.
 They are called _End Caps_.
-- It's possible for an egg to crack inside the hen (before it's laid).
-This can lead to infection and such.
 - Hitler was Catholic.
 - On learning [F# for fun and profit](https://fsharpforfunandprofit.com/about/): >These [banned] words include: "endofunctor", "anamorphism", "existential quantification", "beta reduction", "category theory", "final coalgebra", "Kleisli arrows", "Curry--Howard correspondence" and worst of all, the five letter word beginning with "m".
 - Italian phonotactics do not usually permit verbs and polysyllabic nouns to end with consonants, excepting poetry and song, so foreign words may receive extra terminal vowel sounds.